Asa Hoffmann

 Hoffmann began teaching chess students at the age of 18 years and has continued teaching students to this day.
 As of April 2016, Hoffmann was the top ranked senior blitz player in the U.S. He also holds the titles of U.S. Life Master and U.S. Senior Master.
 In 1981 he was awarded the international chess title of FIDE Master (FM).
 In 2015, Hoffmann played a blitz match against IM Jay Bonin billed as the "Gladiator" vs. the "Iron Man".
 Iron Man Jay Bonin won 8 - 5.
 In 2016, a book was published about the match, entitled "Ironman vs. Gladiator".

 Hoffmann describes himself as a games master, being a master in chess, as well as backgammon, bridge, Scrabble and poker.
 Specializing in blitz chess, he has been described by Yasser Seirawan as "a near legendary figure in the New York City chess world" and a collection of his games entitled The Chess Gladiator (Intl Chess Enterprises, 1996) includes a blitz win against Bobby Fischer.
 Hoffmann has also authored a book about his signature Czech Benoni chess opening entitled The Czech Benoni in Action (with Greg Keener, Mongoose Press, 2014), and is working on an update of his earlier book The Chess Gladiator as well as a book of his memoirs.
 His book "The Last Gamesman" was published in 2022.
 It is a book of reminiscences about a lifetime spent playing games in New York City.

 Hoffmann was portrayed in the film Searching for Bobby Fischer by Austin Pendleton; Hoffmann himself refused to be involved in the film, disappointed with the depiction of himself as socially inept and obsessive.

-In 1987 he married long-time girlfriend, chess photographer and actress Eva Veronika Klein and the two were together until her death in 2007.
+In 1987 he married his long-time girlfriend, chess photographer and actress Eva Veronika Klein; the two were together until her death in 2007.
 On February 24, 2014, Hoffmann married fellow chess player Virginia D'Amico Hoffmann.
 Their wedding reception was held at the Marshall Chess Club.
 The two had dated 37 years earlier and were reunited in 2013 through mutual friends.
 They lived in the Gramercy Park area of Manhattan in New York City.